replayio/docs/src/app/browser-devtools/network-monitor/page.md

 4.  **Stack trace** Shows the stack trace associated with the request which is useful for jumping to the relevant source code.
 5.  **Timings** Shows the timing information which is useful for understanding the waterfall.

+## Learn more
+Watch this video to see the Network panel in action.
+Learn how to use the network panel to search and filter requests, examine details like status codes, payloads, and response headers, and discover how to quickly navigate to specific requests.
+You can find the whole course at [replay.help/course](https://replay.help/course)

+{% video src="newtworkPanelCourse" autoplay=false controls=true /%}

 ## Coming soon

 ### Search requests